w3f/polkadot-wiki/docs/learn-governance.md

 to support it - this action is called _seconding_.
 The proposal with the highest amount of bonded support will be selected to be a referendum in the next voting cycle.

-Note that this may be different than the absolute number of seconds; for instance, three accounts bonding 20 DOT each would "outweigh" ten accounts bonding a single DOT each.
+Note that this may be different from the absolute number of seconds; for instance, three accounts bonding 20 DOT each would "outweigh" ten accounts bonding a single DOT each.
 The bonded tokens will be released once the proposal is tabled (that is, brought to a vote).